smh-hosseiny/Dome-3D-Reconstruction-/README.md

 ## References
 <a id="1">[1]</a>
-Jia, W., Yue, Y., Fernstrom, J. D., Zhang, Z., Yang, Y., & Sun, M.(2012).
-3D Localization of Circular Feature in 2D Image and Application to Food Volume Estimation.
+W. Y. &.
+S. M. Jia, "3D Localization of Circular Feature in 2D Image and Application to Food Volume Estimation.," IEEE EMBS, 2012.

+<a id="2">[2]</a>
+A. Z. Richard Hartley, "Multiple View Geometry in computer vision.," Cambridge University Press, 2003